ProsperiLab/Dynamite/README.md

---metadata (-m) = path to metadata file [default= .tab file] --seqLen (-s)  = sequence length [default=10000] --cluster (-c) = choice of cluster algorithm from 'c' (Phylopart's cladewise) or 'b' (DYNAMITE's branchwise) [default= b] --leaves (-l) = choice of transformation of phylogenetic cluster nodes to phylo format through forced bifurcation ("bifurcate"), addition of leaves ("addLeaves"), or extraction of the entire associated clade ("pullClade").
-This option is only used for the branchwise cluster-picking algorithm so default is empty ([default= ""]
---range (-r) = range of branch length threshold quantiles used to determine the optimal cluster branch length threshold [default=30]
+--metadata (-m) = path to metadata file [default= .tab file] --seqLen (-s)  = sequence length [default=10000] --cluster (-c) = choice of cluster algorithm from 'c' (Phylopart's cladewise) or 'b' (DYNAMITE's branchwise) [default= b] --range (-r) = range of branch length threshold quantiles used to determine the optimal cluster branch length threshold [default=30]
 --asr (-asr) = option of ancestral state reconstruction for each cluster [default= N]
 ```